 - Make sure you only consider characters playing a dynamic role within the films.
-Those characters who appear flat (one dimensional) and have no complex motivations to consider are not good choices for a character analysis.
+Those characters who appear flat (one dimensional) and have no complex motivations to consider are not good choices for a character analysis or this project.

 - Watch each film with your character in mind.
 Even if you’ve seen the films before, you need to watch them again because you’ll notice new things now that you have a specific task in mind.
 Notice every place that your character appears and consider the following: